When is Tonight - The Leader Interviews on ITV? What party leaders are taking part?

 The Tonight programme will be interviewing the election front-runners this week

-After the controversy surrounding Andrew Neil this week – specifically, whether Prime Minister Boris Johnson will or won’t agree to be interviewed by him – there are at least two upcoming TV leader interviews everyone has agreed to.
+After the controversy surrounding Andrew Neil this week – specifically, whether Prime Minister Boris Johnson will or won’t agree to be interviewed by him – more interview controversy is yet to come.

-Two special programmes broadcasting tonight and tomorrow will see the current affairs programme Tonight interview the leaders of the Labour and Conservative parties, Jeremy Corbyn and Boris Johnson respectively.
+Last night current affairs programme Tonight interviewed Jeremy Corbyn and was set to question Boris Johnson in Friday evening’s show.
+However Boris Johnson has since refused to take part, and the show instead will feature a profile of the Prime Minister using archive footage and other interviewees.

 This will conclude ITV’s one-on-one interviews with party leaders, having already questioned Nigel Farage, Jo Swinson, Nicola Sturgeon, Adam Price and Sian Berry.